hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 #ONT/system/mib>
 ```

-### Show a list of MIBs supported by ONT
+### Showing a list of supported MIBs

 ```
 #ONT/system/mib> show
-This command prints out the content of a mib table.
+This command prints out the content of a MIB table.
 Usage: show CLASSID
 CLASSID:
       the class ID of the ME, defined in 983.2/984.4, currently